Eduwan/Betsson1/README.md

 This project contains automated UI tests for the login feature of https://www.saucedemo.com/ using Playwright with JavaScript.

-It covers positive, negative, and edge test cases and generates HTML test reports.
+It covers positive, and negative test cases and generates HTML test reports.

 ## Test Coverage